brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.

 ## Before Use
-1. Check that your material is on the approved materials list.
+1. Check that your material is on the approved materials list (we recommend up to 8mm thick acrylic, plywood or MDF only).
-2. Focus the machine by placing the focus block on your piece of material.
+2. Focus the machine by moving the laser head over your material and pressing the "focus" button in Lightburn.
 3. Import your job into lightburn and place it on your material.
 Check the correct profile has been selected for your material.
 4. Start the job and watch until it is finished.